geodynamics/aspect/doc/sphinx/user/answers.md

--   ASPECT is primarily based on the deal.II library (the dependency on Trilinos and p4est is primarily through deal.II, and not directly visible in the <span ASPECT source code).
+-   ASPECT is primarily based on the deal.II library (the dependency on Trilinos and p4est is primarily through deal.II, and not directly visible in the
+    ASPECT source code).
 If you have particular questions about deal.II, contact the mailing lists described at
     <https://www.dealii.org/mail.html>.